 IPmotion Setup Instructions¶

-Note the actual migration process is not included in this document.
-We assume you have tools, for example, AWS Migration Hub to migrate on-prem VMs to public cloud.
+Note that the actual migration process is not included in this document.
+We assume you have the necessary tools, for example, AWS Migration Hub to migrate on-prem VMs to public cloud.
+We also provide an example that demonstrates how to migrate a VM by combining AWS Server Migration Service and IPmotion.

 - Identify an on-prem subnet where you plan to migrate VMs.
 For example, the subnet is 172.16.1.0/24.

-- Once the virtual appliance is deployed, go through on-boarding process and create an AWS account.
+- Once the virtual appliance is deployed, go through the on-boarding process and create an AWS account.

 - Take an inventory of IP addresses of all running VMs and unused IP addresses on this subnet, as shown in the example below.